-Evaluation of a rapid diagnostic test for the detection of Burkholderia pseudomallei in the Lao People's Democratic Republic.
+Evaluation of a Rapid Diagnostic Test for Detection of Burkholderia pseudomallei in the Lao People's Democratic Republic

 Woods KL., Boutthasavong L., NicFhogartaigh C., Lee SJ., Davong V., AuCoin DP., Dance DAB.